 Centaurus Financial, Inc. (“Centaurus Financial”) (CRD# 30833) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors.
 At the Law Offices of Robert Wayne Pearce, we have investigated Centaurus Financial, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

-If you believe you have a claim against Centaurus Financial, you should strongly consider hiring an investment loss lawyer.
+If you believe you have a claim against Centaurus Financial, you should strongly consider hiring a securities fraud lawyer.
 You should not wait until it’s too late to file a claim.
 The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 Can I Sue Centaurus Financial, Inc.?

 If you’ve lost money caused by Centaurus Financial and/or its employees’ misconduct then the answer is, YES, you can sue Centaurus Financial but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
 Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Centaurus Financial in FINRA arbitration proceedings, but WIN that arbitration.
 The easiest way to know if you have a viable case against Centaurus Financial is to call Attorney Pearce at our office at 800-732-2889.